I've enjoyed photographing these Peregrine Falcons that nest along the cliffs in

 Verdes, then we head

 over to Huntington Beach after lunch to shoot songbirds there.
-Beyond the
+Also,

-African and Asian exotics that live and nest here in the summer: Orange Bishop,
+African and Asian exotics that live and nest here: Orange Bishop,

 Nutmeg Manniken, Pin-tailed Whydah, Orange-cheeked Waxbills, and the Red-whiskered